Women in international law: Democratic Republic of the Congo: Violence against women

 The UN Population Fund concluded that over 8,000 acts of sexual violence occurred in 2009 and 2010 in the DRC.
-By 2011, it was estimated that 1,152 women were raped every day, calculated at 48 women per hour.
+By 2011, it was estimated that 1,152 women were raped every day, or 48 women per hour.
 In 2014, reported cases of rape in the DRC were increasing.
-Gender-based and sexual violence is high in the East, with this violence persisting due to high insecurity.
-Another reason is the high level of impunity met with acts of sexual assault, as the judicial system is under-resourced and the social status of women in the DRC remains low, whereby there exists a social stigma surrounding female rape victims.
-Additionally, displacement, insecurity and continuing conflict increase violence against women and girls, by other members of the community as well as armed groups.
+Gender-based and sexual violence in the region persists due to high instability.
+Another reason is the high level of impunity that acts of sexual assault are met with, as the judicial system is under-resourced and the social status of women in the DRC remains low, whereby there exists a social stigma surrounding female rape victims.
+Additionally, displacement, insecurity and continuing conflict increase violence against women and girls, by members of their communities as well as armed groups.

-Since 2006, developments have been made at the national and international levels to directly address violence against women and girls in the DRC.
-In 2006, the Congolese government adopted a new law providing a legal framework criminalising acts of sexual mutilation, sexual slavery, sexual relations with underage children, and the use of instruments in sexual violence.
-This has been designed to combat informal settlements between perpetrators and the families of victims, such as forced marriages between the victim and her rapist.
+In 2006, the Congolese government adopted a new law providing a legal framework to criminalise acts of sexual mutilation, sexual slavery, sexual relations with underage children, and the use of instruments in sexual violence.
+This has been designed to combat informal settlements between perpetrators and the families of victims, such as forced marriages between a victim and her rapist.
 The UN has since adopted the Comprehensive Strategy on Combating Sexual Violence in the DRC, focusing on combating impunity; preventing violence; reformation of the security sector; and assistance for survivors.
-Additionally, the UN Security Council has since adopted Resolutions 1856 (2008), 1888 (2009) and 1960 (2010) to condemn sexual violence in conflict situations, building on Resolution 1325 in its advocacy of women's involvement in peace process and post-conflict reconstruction.
+Additionally, the UN Security Council has since adopted Resolutions 1856 (2008), 1888 (2009) and 1960 (2010) to condemn sexual violence in conflict situations, building on Resolution 1325 in its advocacy of women's involvement in peace processes and post-conflict reconstruction.

 Within Congolese society there exists a stigma surrounding female rape victims, whereby they are ostracised from their families and communities.
 In 2017, the international campaign "16 Days of Activism" (established 1991) to end violence against women and girls, saw governments, activists, men, women and civil society collectively promote human rights.
 On November 25, 2017, UN agencies, media, civil society, government officials and students gathered in Kinshasa to launch the 2017 campaign theme "Leave No One Behind: End Violence Against Women and Girls."
 This included school competitions in which students answered questions about the texts and laws designed to protect women and girls from gender-based violence.